tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LP_01_Ins_Welcome_Class.md

 The concept of _The Cloud_ is presented to students, by highlighting the importance that these kind of computing services have for FinTech professionals, given that the cloud allows to scale machine learning models to be used by hundreds or thousands of users.

-As a prelude for the rest of the unit, an introduction to Amazon Web Services (AWS) and AWS SageMaker is given the end of the day.
+As a prelude for the rest of the unit, a demo of the homework is presented, as well as an introduction to Amazon Web Services (AWS) and AWS SageMaker.

 ### Class Objectives